baratine/bartil/README.md

 The state of the service is persisted to the  `io.baratine.core.Store`.  `@OnLoad` is called when:

 1. the service instance is being instantiated for the first time, or
-2. the service instance has been unloaded and saved, and needs to be loaded back into memory, or
+2. the service instance has been unloaded and saved, and needs to be loaded back into memory

 `@OnSave` is called if any `@Modify` methods have been called at least once and: